RudolfGeosits/MSP430-Emulator/README.md

 - User Instructions
   - Log onto http://www.msp430emulator.com/emu.html to use the online emulation server.

-  - How to use a local instance of this server (typically for time sensitive applications where latency would cause errors in accuracy)
+  - How to use a local instance of this server (for time sensitive applications where latency would cause errors)
     - Build this emulation server (instructions above)
     - Run the emulation server on your machine (./server)
     - Log onto http://www.msp430emulator.com/emu.html and select the checkbox for "Run Local" at the bottom left of the interface.